 For minerals, especially calcium, magnesium, and potassium, you’ll want to find a supplement that contains them in chelate form.
 The minerals in CORE BHB are also highly bioavailable.

 Micronutrient Deficiencies on Keto: Key Takeaways

-If you’re consuming the right low-carb veggies, fruits, and healthy fats as part of your keto diet, then you should be getting all the necessary water-soluble and fat-soluble vitamins you need.
+If you’re consuming the right low-carb veggies, fruits, and healthy fats, you should be getting all the necessary water-soluble and fat-soluble vitamins you need.